 With that in mind, I have decided that whenever I go away (which admittedly is not as often as I would like), I will endeavour to share my favourite finds with you too….. just in case you ever head for the same neck of the woods.
 Be sure to check out and follow my Instagram Account too, as this will always be ahead of any blog posts when I come across somewhere (or something) that blows me away.

 But back to Barcelona…… which we visited last summer (2017)…..
 It was a last minute booking, to a city which I have wanted to visit for years.
 I wasn’t disappointed.
 It was incredibly diverse, compact, colourful, welcoming, creative and with such a wealth of culture and history that I could have been occupied for months just wandering around the streets.
-Apart from the misfortune of being caught up in a major terror attack (our experience of which you can read about here), our time in Barcelona was amazing and I will be returning for sure….
+Apart from the misfortune of being caught up in a major terror attack, our time in Barcelona was amazing and I will be returning for sure….

 A word of warning for summer gluten free travellers though…… August can create some frustration!
 When I set about my foodie research ahead of our trip, I was incredibly excited that the city was reported to have a number of specifically gluten free bakeries…… Turns out most of them are closed at some time during August for their annual holiday.